 Mining’s Next Frontier: Deep Sea Vents.
 New Scientist, June 2011.
 Interactive map of the world’s hydrothermal vents, published with Deep Sea Gold Rush special report and made with Google Fusion Tables.

 Where Are The World’s Nuclear Reactors?
 New Scientist, March 2011.
 As a crisis unfolds at the Fukushima-Daiichi plant in Japan, take stock of current reactors with these interactive maps.
 Made with Tableau Public.

 Japan’s Deadly Seismic History.
 New Scientist, March 2011.
 Japan is no stranger to devastating earthquakes and tsunamis, as this visualization of events since 1900 shows.
 Made with Tableau Public.

 Innovation In America.
 November 2010.
 Where are the hubs of invention?
 Explore overachieving and underachieving cities, based on patents awarded.
 Made with Tableau Public.

 Consumer Perception vs Environmental Realities.
 New Scientist, February 2010.
 Which companies deserve an eco-friendly reputation?
 Interactive graphic with Hey, Green Spender special report.
 Made with R and Flash.

 Hunting Humboldt Squid.
 New Scientist, January 2010.
 Video from a cruise to study these invaders of Monterey Bay.
 Produced by MacGregor Campbell and posted with Doing Battle With The Red Devils Of The Pacific.

 The Scientific Arguments For Healthcare Reform.
 New Scientist, July 2009.
-Video and animated graphic exploring costs and outcomes, made with Google Motion Charts and Quantum GIS.
+Video and animated graphic exploring costs and outcomes, made with Google Motion Charts and QGIS.
 With Jim Giles and MacGregor Campbell.